July 26, 1775 - The U.S. postal system was established by the Second Continental Congress, with Benjamin Franklin as its first postmaster general.

-July 26, 1863 – During the Civil War, a five-day Federal expedition from Natchez, Mississippi to Kingston, Liberty, and Woodville in Mississippi began.
+July 26, 1863 – During the Civil War, a five-day Federal expedition from Natchez, Miss. to Kingston, Liberty, and Woodville in Mississippi began.
 A four-day Federal operation between Plymouth and Foster‘s Mills also began in North Carolina.

-July 26, 1864 – Confederate Major General Dabney H. Maury was assigned command of the Confederate Department of Alabama, Mississippi, and East Louisiana, headquartered in Mobile, Ala.
+July 26, 1864 – Confederate Major General Dabney H. Maury was assigned command of the Confederate Department of Alabama, Mississippi and East Louisiana, headquartered in Mobile, Ala.

-July 26, 1865 – During the Civil War, six Federal whalers were captured in the Bering Sea by the the CCS Shenandoah.
+July 26, 1865 – During the Civil War, six Federal whalers were captured in the Bering Sea by the CCS Shenandoah.

 July 26, 1879 – Monroe County Judge Sowell held a hearing in regard to Charles Roberts, who’d been rearrested on a second murder warrant in connection with the murder of D.W.
 Rankin on July 21.
 Col. Hibbard represented Roberts and argued that Roberts should be released because his case had already been “judicially investigated by a competent magistrate,” Justice of the Peace J.L.
 Marshall.
 Sowell disagreed and had Roberts put in jail.
 D.L.
 Neville represented the government at the hearing.

 July 26, 1886 – The steamer “Jewel” gave an excursion from Montgomery to Point Clear on this day, according to The Monroe Journal.

 July 26, 1894 – English author Aldous Huxley was born in Godalming, Surrey.